troy-west/arche/README.md

 [Arche-HugCQL](https://github.com/troy-west/arche/tree/master/arche-hugcql) makes use of [HugSQL](https://www.hugsql.org/) to parse CQL statements externalised in files or resources.

-The --:name field is converted into (an optionally namespaced) keyword that identifies this statement for execution.
+--:name is converted into (an optionally namespaced) keyword that identifies this statement for execution.
+--:options is translated into EDN and applied as default execution configuration for this statement

 Hyphens in select columns and named parameters are automatically translated by the [quoted identifier technique](https://stackoverflow.com/questions/20243562/clojure-variable-names-for-database-column-names/33259288#33259288).